 We now prove the second statement.
 Let $(A,f)$ and $(A,g)$ be two isocyclic algebras and let $h:A\longrightarrow A$ be an isomorphism.
 Then $h(f(x))=g(h(x))$ for all $x\in A$.
 That is, $f$ and $g$ are conjugate permutations, which is equivalent to saying that $f$ and $g$ have the same type of cycle, see \cite{Humphreys1996} for a proof of this elementary fact. \end{proof}

-Let's introduce some terminology and notation.
-Obviously, all groupoids with constant operation of order $n$ are isomorphic.
+We introduce some terminology and notation.
+All groupoids with constant operation of order $n$ are isomorphic.
 Let's denote them by $\C_n$.
 We will say that a groupoid is \emph{right isocyclic} (left isocyclic) if $xy=f(x)$ ($xy=f(y)$) where $f$ is an isocyclic permutation.
-We will say that the groupoid is isocyclic when it is right or left isocyclic.
-Two left isocyclic groupoids, with operations $x*y=f(x)$ and $x*_gy=g(y)$, are isomorphic if and only if $f$ and $g$ are conjugate permutations.
-Therefore, to characterize a left isocyclic groupoid, we only need to specify the type of cycle $(1,a,\ldots, a)$.
+We will say that a groupoid is isocyclic if it is either right or left isocyclic.
+Two left isocyclic groupoids, with operations $x*y=f(x)$ and $x*_g y=g(y)$, are isomorphic if and only if $f$ and $g$ are conjugate permutations.
+Therefore, to characterize a left isocyclic groupoid, it suffices to specify the cycle type $(1,a,\ldots, a)$.
 Since the order $n$ of the groupoid must satisfy $n=sa+1$ where $s$ is the number of cycles, a left isocyclic groupoid is determined by the order and length of the cycle $a$.
 We will denote this groupoid by $\I_n^{a-}$.
 The same applies to right isocyclic groupoids, which we will denote by $\I_n^{a+}$.

 \begin{theorem} If a groupoid of order $n$ has minimal spectrum, then it is isomorphic to $\C_n$, $\I_n^{a-}$ or $\I_n^{a+}$, for some divisor $a$ of $n-1$, or it is a quasigroup. \end{theorem}